Dry Skin in Summer? It Happens — Here’s How to Deal

 Summer Skin-Care Tips #4: Embrace Face Mists

 Moisturizers and face masks are great for adding moisture to the skin’s surface, but have you ever tried incorporating a hydrating facial mist into your daily routine?
 Many people dismiss facial mists as an unnecessary skin-care buy, but they can breathe new life into dry-looking skin.
-One of our favorites are Kiehl’s Cactus Flower & Tibetan Ginseng Hydrating Mist and Mario Badescu Facial Spray With Aloe, Herbs & Rosewater.
-Mists are a refreshing pick-me-up to awaken the appearance of lackluster skin, whether at the office or at the beach.
+Two of our favorites are the Kiehl’s Cactus Flower & Tibetan Ginseng Hydrating Mist and the Mario Badescu Facial Spray With Aloe, Herbs & Rosewater.
+Mists are a refreshing pick-me-up to awaken the appearance of lackluster skin.

 Summer Skin-Care Tip #5: Reach for Aloe Vera